Monitoring Query Performance

 Identifying the Situation

-We consider the filtering to be inefficient when the Filter node shows that the number of rows processed is less than a third of the rows passed into it by the ReadTable node.
-For example: #.
+Filtering is considered inefficient when the Filter node processes less than one-third of the rows passed into it by the ReadTable node.

 n2.n_name AS nation